mitaiethics/mitaiethics.github.io/organizers.md

 permalink: /organizers/
 ---

-Do you have a discussion topic idea?
-Or do you want to advertise an MIT-affiliated AI ethics opportunity?
-Please contact our organizing team via [email](mailto:ai-ethics-admin@mit.edu).
+If you have questions, ideas, or MIT-affiliated resources to share, please contact our organizing team via [email](mailto:ai-ethics-admin@mit.edu).

 <br>